-Spaghetti alla Nerano was invented in the fifties by a woman called Maria Grazia in a restaurant bearing her name in Nerano a small town on the Sorrento peninsula.
-Apparently, the restaurant still exists and is being run by her grandchildren!
-On my to-visit list!
+Spaghetti alla Nerano was invented in the fifties by restaurant owner Maria Grazia in a restaurant bearing her name in Nerano a small seaside town on the Sorrento Peninsula near the Amalfi coast.
+The restaurant still exists and is being run by her grandchildren!
+My husband and I went to Nerano to taste this wonderful dish where it originated!

 Spaghetti alla Nerano and Stanley Tucci.

-This simple but delicious Italian fried zucchini pasta recipe has become very popular in the last year because of the American-Italian actor Stanley Tucci.
-Spaghetti alla Nerano featured in the first season of his popular Searching for Italy series.
-However, there are some slight differences between the recipe from that series and the one most Italians make.
+This simple but delicious Italian fried zucchini pasta recipe has become very popular in the last years because of the American-Italian actor Stanley Tucci.
+Spaghetti alla Nerano featured in the first episode of his hit CNN series, Searching for Italy.
+However, there are some slight differences between the recipe from that series and the one you'll taste in Nerano.

 Italians love pasta with vegetables.